ekwan/PyPlate/API.md

   - Keep track of steps to create container in recipe
   - Adds a step that creates a container as above and adds it to the used list.
   - Returns new container so that it can be used later in the same recipe.
-- create_solution(solute, concentration, solvent, quantity, name)
+- create_solution(solute, solvent, name, concentration?, quantity?, total_quantity?)
-  - Adds a step to the recipe with will create a new container with the desired quantity and containing the desired concentration of `saolute`.
+  - Adds a step to the recipe with will create a new container with the desired solution based on given arguments.
+  - Two of concentration, quantity, total_quantity must be specified
+  - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - If `solute` is a liquid, volumes will be calculated appropriately.
-  - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
+  - name is optional.
+If none is given, an appropriate name will be applied.
   - Returns new container so that it can be used later in the same recipe.
 - dilute(destination, solute, concentration, solvent, new_name)
   - Adds a step to create a new container diluted to a certain `concentration` of `solute` from `destination`